neelviswanathan08/CCEvoMP/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please read our [Contributing Guidelines](https://github.com/neelviswanathan08/CCEvoMP/blob/main/CONTRIBUTING.md) for details on how to contribute to this project.
+Feel free to open an issue or submit a pull request on [GitHub](https://github.com/neelviswanathan08/CCEvoMP).

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing`)